All the Broken Places: Plot

-Following the events of the previous novel, Gretel's father Ralf is executed soon after the end of World War II.
-In 1946, 15-year-old Gretel and her mother Elsa immigrate to Paris, using false identities to claim French nationality.
-They clash over the Holocaust: Gretel believes that they share responsibility, while Elsa disagrees.
+Following the events of the previous novel, Gretel's father, Ralf, is executed shortly after World War II ends.
+In 1946, 15-year-old Gretel and her mother, Elsa, immigrate to Paris, using false identities to claim French nationality.
+They clash over the Holocaust: Gretel believes that they share responsibility while Elsa disagrees.
 Seeking security, Elsa courts Rémy Toussaint, a wealthy man and former resistance member in the hope that their eventual marriage will guarantee their future.
 However, Gretel becomes infatuated with Emile, an assistant in his father's haberdashery shop, whose older brother was a resistance fighter executed by the Germans.
 Gretel senses something peculiar in Emile and Rémy’s behavior.

 On a night out with their lovers, Gretel and Elsa face furious neighbors who have lost loved ones in the war.
 During the altercation, their heads are forcibly shaved.
 They soon flee to Rouen, where Gretel becomes a seamstress.
 Elsa's bitterness about the attack eventually drives her towards pro-Nazism sentiments.
 In 1952, Elsa dies from grief and alcoholism.
 Gretel moves to Australia, befriending Kate Softly, a lesbian Irishwoman who was physically abused by her father for falling pregnant; the beatings then resulted in her suffering a miscarriage.
 They rent a place together in Sydney, with Gretel working at a dressmaker's shop and Kate as a barmaid.
 Gretel learns about Kate’s relationships and her own past.

 At the pub where Kate works, Gretel spots Lieutenant Kurt Kotler, a former German soldier who served under her father.
 She starts observing Kurt, discovering his new life as a banker in Australia.
 One day, Gretel kidnaps his son, Hugo, planning a murder-suicide but eventually agreeing to meet Kurt.
 They discuss her anger and his support for the Nazi regime, with Kurt pointing out that Gretel is angry with him as a means of escaping from her own guilt.

-Following the kidnapping, Gretel relocates to London, where she finds work at Selfridges.
+Following the kidnapping, Gretel relocates to London, where she finds work at Harrods.
 Gretel falls for a co-worker, David, initially unaware he is Jewish until his friend Edgar tells her so.
 Nevertheless, she begins a romantic relationship with him.
 However, after attending a showing of a film about the Holocaust and seeing footage of her family in the film, Gretel runs out of the theatre and attempts suicide by jumping in front of a bus.
 In the hospital, Edgar informs her about David’s past; how he was born in Prague and escaped with his grandparents after the occupation, and that parents and sister were delayed and disappeared, ultimately being murdered in Treblinka extermination camp.
 Gretel also learns in the hospital that she is pregnant with David's child.
 After being discharged, she comes clean and tells David the story of her life.
 He is disgusted and abandons her, not knowing that Gretel is carrying his child.
 Eventually, Gretel marries Edgar and gives up her and David's daughter (whom she names Heidi) for adoption.